raivivek/gistie/README.md

 Update
 ------
-I have finally decided to use `getpass.getpass()` for username as well since this was neater than implementing the getpass method in the script itself.
+I have finally decided to use `getpass.getpass()` for username as well as password since this was neater than implementing the getpass method in the script itself.
 It works for the time being but, we must further test it rigorously.